 Traffickinghub brought multi-billion-dollar Pornhub, whose parent company MindGeek (now called Aylo) owned more than 100 “tube” sites, to its knees.
 What Mickelwait exposed eventually forced the company to delete 80 per cent of its entire website as it removed 10.6 million videos and over 30 million images.

-Through tip-offs from Pornhub insiders and her own research, Mickelwait, who has worked for over a decade for anti-trafficking organisation Exodus Cry, succeeded where lawyers, politicians and journalists had failed.
+Through tip-offs from Pornhub insiders and her own research, Mickelwait, who has worked for the anti-trafficking organisation Exodus Cry and is now CEO of the Justice Defense Fund, succeeded where lawyers, politicians and journalists had failed.
 She made Pornhub admit that it had stored all videos of child sexual abuse ever to have been on the site.
 Furthermore, her work exposed a shoddy system whereby content could be uploaded without meaningful checks; the result was that footage of crimes against both adults and children flooded the site.

 Those charged with removing illegal content were expected to review 700 videos during each shift.
 A Pornhub insider revealed to her the “process of reviewing everything was to fast-forward through them with the audio off”.
 Videos of real crimes would resurface as uploaders of content would simply set up new accounts.